Logo

 Simple changes like reducing screen time and minimizing exposure to harmful chemicals can make a world of difference.
 By creating a nurturing environment, we can help our children maintain a healthy nervous system, allowing them to thrive emotionally and physically.
 It's all about making small, mindful adjustments that lead to big improvements in their overall well-being.

-Effects on Learning and Health
+Effects of Nervous System Dysregulation on Learning and Health

 A dysregulated nervous system can significantly impact both a child's health and their ability to learn, creating challenges that many parents face daily.
 In America, it's estimated that half of the children encounter mental or physical health issues, increasing their vulnerability to problems arising from nervous system dysregulation.
 This often shows up as cognitive impairments, such as trouble with attention and concentration, memory lapses, and heightened sensitivity to environmental stimuli.